crabml/crabml/README.md

 # ggml-rs

-ggml-rs is a Rust reimplementation of ggml.
+ggml-rs is an experiment to reimplement GGML in rust.